-- 5.3.1 The assistant coach sits on the team bench, but has no right to intervene in the match. - 5.3.2 Should the coach have to leave his/her team for any reason including sanction, but excluding entering the court as a player, an assistant coach may assume the coach's functions for the duration of the absence, once confirmed to the referee by the game captain.
+- 5.3.1 With the exception of the chair nearest to the scorer, the assistant coach sits on the team bench, but has no right to intervene in the match. - 5.3.2 Should the coach have to leave his/her team for any reason including sanction, but excluding entering the court as a player, an assistant coach may assume the coach's functions for the duration of the absence, once confirmed to the referee by the game captain.